Orlov spectra: bounds and gaps: Spherical Collections

-The Serre functor on $\dGsing{S_g}{\Z/(2g+1)\Z}$ is $[1]$.
-This can be seen by dualizing the explicit diagonal factorization of \cite{PV} and noting it is quasi-isomorphic to itself shifted by the parity of the dimension of the ambient ring, as in Lemma 6.8 of \cite{Dyc}.

-Consequently, the Hochschild cohomology and homology of $\dGsing{S_g}{\Z/(2g+1)\Z}$ differ by a shift, and a computation of the Hochschild homology of $\dGsing{S_g}{\Z/(2g+1)\Z}$ suffices.
-This computation can be done using the formula in Theorem 2.5.4 of \cite{PV}.
+\begin{proof} It is sufficient to compute the Hochschild homology of $\dGsing{S_g}{\Z/(2g+1)\Z}$ which can be done using the formula in Theorem 2.5.4 of \cite{PV}.
 The computation is straightforward.
 We leave the details to the reader. \end{proof}

 \begin{proposition} Let $G = S_1 \oplus \cdots \oplus S_{2g}$.
 Then, $4g \leq \tritime(G) \leq 8g+3$. \end{proposition}